|

 of which, we feel, is their graphic design, which we specialize in.
 Whether

-printed on aluminum use glossy inks on a high-gloss, durable stock.
+embossed or not, all of our aluminum plates use glossy inks on a high-gloss,

 page for customer comments.